f5devcentral/f5-agility-labs-dns/docs/class2/module1/lab2.rst

-DNS Server Pool
+Load Balancing
 ####################################

-Define a pool of internal DNS servers to send the DNS query to when the BIG-IP cache does not have the answer.
+Augment and scale an exiting DNS infrastructure by Load Balancing DNS queries across a pool of DNS servers.

 Navigate to: **Delivery : Load Balancing : Pools : Pool List**